 While I’m well aware that composing photographs is a much deeper topic than I’m devoting in this article, I’ve been turned onto this topic by a colleague who recommended that I read the book Mountain Light by Galen Rowell, which has pretty much been my introduction to the world of landscape photography through meaningful composition.

-Basic Camera Techniques: Managing Light and Exposure
+Camera Techniques for a Waterfall Photography Beginner – Managing Light and Exposure

 Now that we’ve discussed the aspect of composing photographs, we’re now in a position to go over the mechanics of doing things with the camera.
 But in order to do that, we have to understand how to control the amount of light that reaches the camera, which is also referred to as exposure.